casperfg85/notion-rag/README.md

 # Notion RAG

-A Retrieval-Augmented Generation (RAG) system built on top of Notion, using LanceDB for vector storage and LiteLLM for embeddings and chat completion.
+A Retrieval-Augmented Generation (RAG) system built on top of Notion, using LanceDB for vector storage and agno for intelligent chat interactions.

 ## Features